smarthomej/addons/bundles/org.smarthomej.binding.knx/README.md

 The KNX binding then can communicate directly with this gateway.
 Alternatively a PC running [KNXD](https://github.com/knxd/knxd) (free open source component sofware) can be put in between which then acts as a broker allowing multiple client to connect to the same gateway.
 Since the protocol is identical, the KNX binding can also communicate with it transparently.

+***Attention:*** With the introduction of UoM support in version 3.2.7 (see `number` channel below) the data type for DPT 9.007 has been changed from PercentType to QuantityType.

 ## Supported Things